onflow/fcl-js/docs-generator/README.md

 3. Run the generate-docs script to test it.

 This package will now be included when running the `generate-docs-all` command.

+## Core Types Documentation

+The generator also creates documentation for all types, interfaces, and enums exported from the `@onflow/typedefs` package.
+This documentation is generated every time you run the generate-docs script for any package, ensuring that the types documentation is always up-to-date.

+The types documentation includes:

+- Interfaces with their properties and methods
+- Type aliases with their underlying types
+- Enums with all their members and values

+All type documentation includes JSDoc descriptions when available.

 ## Integration with Docusaurus